 Proposed and potential federal legislative and executive actions and initiatives could adversely impact the University, and the impact could be material.
-Such possible actions include, but are not limited to, regulatory changes to programs administered by federal agencies including the NIH, the Department of Education and others, elimination of existing tax credits, cuts to federal spending on research, healthcare and other programs, curtailment of tax exempt bond financing, reduced funding for financial aid programs, immigration policies that impact international student enrollment, and enforcement actions by federal agencies, to include the Department of Education's Office of Civil Rights enforcement actions against higher education institutions, including the University.
-State attorneys general and other plaintiffs have challenged some of these actions; additional litigation is expected, including by way of example two ongoing cases to which the State of Washington is a party: (1) New York et al. v.
+Such possible actions include, but are not limited to, regulatory changes to programs administered by federal agencies including the NIH, the Department of Education and others, elimination of existing tax credits, cuts to federal spending on research, healthcare and other programs, curtailment of tax exempt bond financing, reduced funding for financial aid programs, and immigration policies that impact international student enrollment.
+State attorney generals and other plaintiffs have challenged some of these actions; additional litigation is expected, including by way of example two ongoing cases to which the State of Washington is a party: (1) New York et al. v.
 Trump, No. 25-cv-39-JJM-PAS (D.R.I.), ECF No. 50 (Jan.
 31, 2025), which challenges the alleged pause of certain Federal financial assistance related to U.S. Office of Management and Budget Memorandum M-25-13 and various Executive Orders and (2) Comm. of Mass. et. al. v.
 Nat'l Inst. of Health, cited above, which challenges Notice NOT-OD-25-068 reducing NIH indirect cost reimbursement rates.
-The University makes no representations about the outcome of any pending or future enforcement proceeding or litigation, and any such proceeding or litigation carries the risk of final, unappealable outcomes that could materially adversely affect the University.
+The University makes no representations about the outcome of any pending or future litigation, and any such litigation carries the risk of final, unappealable outcomes that could materially adversely affect the University.